dagartga/dagartga.github.io/_posts/2024-03-08-association-rule-learning.md

 * A minimum *Support* of 0.003 to eliminate very rare product sets
 * A minimum *Confidence* of 0.2
 * A minimum *Lift* of 3 to ensure we're only focusing on product sets with strong relationships
-* A minimum & maximum length of 2 meaning we're only focusing on product *pairs* rather than larger sets
+* A minimum and maximum length of 2 meaning we're only focusing on product *pairs* rather than larger sets

 ```python